 Successful architect, Antonino Cardillo has confirmed his place in contemporary design history with, among other things, a series of avant-garde aesthetic projects.

 Antonino Cardillo was born in May 1975 in the Sicilian town of Eryx.
-After a decisive meeting with Maria Castagna, the young Italian decided to study architecture in Palermo under the direction of Antonietta Iolanda Lima, with whom he maintains a profound academic relationship.
+After a decisive meeting with Maria Antonietta Castagna, the young Italian decided to study architecture in Palermo under the direction of Antonietta Iolanda Lima, with whom he maintains a profound academic relationship.
 After graduating in 2002, he began collaborating with Pietro Maltese, resulting in the famous Dualistic House, an ultra-contemporary structure.
 Their work was hailed by World Architecture News and the Expa Gallery.